conradakunga/Blog/_posts/2025-01-05-dependency-injection-in-c-net-part-6-implementation-testing.md

 We can see on line 3 that our fake implementation is the one being called.

 At this point, you might ask - we have registered an `IGmailAlertSender` service and specified a return of either `GmailAlertSender` or `FakeGmailAlertSender`.
-What happens if we register an `IAlertSender` service?
+What happens if we request an `IAlertSender` service from an endpoint?
 Would that still work?

-Yes.
+**Yes**.
 We can update our keyed service registration that looks like this:

 ```c#
 // Register GmailAlert sender that can have swapped implementations